RedHatQE/rhsm-dbus-qe/README.md

 send a response of the command into testware send a message 'it was pleasure to run the script - see you soon!'
 ```

 2. let testware listen for the right messages
 3. when a message 'hey, busctl-tree is in the air!' appears
    those two tests awake and start collecting the messages
 4. once the script stops emitting messages the two tests analyze the messages.
    You know, there is a message 'response of busctl tree command'

-In this approach a system action `busctl tree` was run just once and it's result was used by two tests.
+The command `busctl tree` was run just once using the reactive approach and a result of the command was used by two tests.

+> You know - system actions are expensive!

 ### Summary
 In reactive way: